ReactionMechanismGenerator/RMG-Py/_sources/users/cantherm/input_pdep.txt

 Syntax
 ======

-There are four parts to a pressure-dependent calculation input file, giving the species, important unimolecular and bimolecular configurations, path reactions, and algorithm parameters.
+There are four parts to a pressure-dependent calculation input file, giving the species, transition states, path reactions, reaciton network, and algorithm parameters.
 The species section must come before the reaction section.
 Before discussing each of these sections, a brief word on the general input file syntax will be given.